d2l-ai/d2l-en/chapter_builders-guide/parameters.md

 In the following we allocate a dense layer and then use its parameters specifically to set those of another layer.
-Note that since parameters were lazily initialized, we need to run the forward `net(X)` before accessing the parameters.
+Here we need to run the forward propagation
+`net(X)` before accessing the parameters.

 ```{.python .input}
 %%tab mxnet